EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Design

-We minimize the size of states by i) locating the source of non-determinism that affects the final accuracy and minimizing the necessary states (including the states of dataloader workers) to record, and ii) leveraging the data-parallel behavior of DL to minimize the working set for data swapping.
-The working set in GPU memory of an \ourth{} can be classified into temporal tensors and activations, model parameters and optimization states, and gradients~\cite{virtualflow2021}, which we treat differently.
-First, for temporal tensors and activations, they are created in the forward step and destroyed in backward step after completing the gradients generation~\cite{gandiva2018, antman2020}.
-Therefore, they will automatically free up as expected at the end of mini-batches.
-Second, regarding the model parameters and optimizer states, each data-parallel worker will keep a replica during the training, and they are updated at the end of a mini-batch.
-Therefore, in \oursys{}, they can be reused when switching \ourth{}s.
-Finally, the gradients are calculated based on the different data inputs across \ourth{}s, and thus cannot be reused.
-However, the gradients are usually small~\cite{antman2020} and will be used only in distributed gradient synchronization at the end of the mini-batch.
-Thus, in \oursys{}, we migrate the gradients to host DRAM when context switch and overlap it with the computation of next EasyScaleThread.
-In this way, we execute the \ourth{}s alternately until all computations are finished.
-After that, distributed synchronization is triggered, the model update is conducted once to complete the mini-batch.
+Specifically, we propose the following two approaches to reduce the states to be saved during context switching: \textit{1)} locating the sources of non-determinism that affect the model accuracy and record only the necessary states (\eg, the states of random number generators (RNGs)), and \textit{2)} leveraging the data-parallel behavior of DDP training to minimize the working set for data swapping.
+The working set resided in GPU memory of an EST can be classified into three categories, including temporal tensors and activations, model parameters and optimization states, and gradients~\cite{virtualflow2021}.
+During context switching, we handle each category differently to reduce the working set to be swapped to CPU side effectively.
+Firstly, temporal tensors and activations are created in the forward pass and destroyed in backward pass after the gradient generation~\cite{gandiva2018, antman2020}.
+Their working set is automatically freed up at the end of mini-batches, which do not need to be swapped to CPU.
+Therefore, we constraint the minimal time slice of an EST's local step to one mini-batch.
+Secondly, for the model parameters and optimizer states, a replica is maintained by each \oursys{} worker during training, and only updated at the end of global steps.
+Therefore, they remain the same for all ESTs till all ESTs are finished, thus they can be reused among ESTs, with no need to be swapped to CPU.
+Finally, the gradients are calculated based on the different input data across ESTs, and cannot be shared nor reused.
+Therefore, only the gradients need to be swapped to CPU during EST context switching.
+Fortunately, the gradients are only used in distributed gradient synchronization at the end of a global step.
+To mitigate the cost of saving gradient working set, we overlap the gradient swapping with the backward computation of current EST and the forward computation of next EST to be switched in.
+In such a way, each \oursys{} worker executes the ESTs alternately until all ESTs finish local steps.
+After that, the distributed gradient synchronization is triggered with model parameters updated.